 There is no easy way to tell if this has happened unfortunately except if you can actually smell that “public pool chlorine smell” which will probably be the chlorine reacting with uric acid and producing trichloramine.

 To actually find out requires thorough testing to establish which is obviously outside the capabilities of home pool owners.

 You may find this video interesting about testing how much there might be in a pool:

 Why do people pee in pools?

-There are two probable reasons why after people have been in a pool for a while that they feel the need to pee, even if they went just before getting in.
+There are two probable reasons why after people have been in a swimming pool for a while they feel the need to pee, even if they went just before getting in.

 - When we get in the water the body feels that it is weightless.
 When this happens blood moves out of the legs and arms into the chest area.
 This has the effect of telling your kidneys to get rid of excess water in the blood which it does by producing more urine.